ibexa/documentation-developer/docs/content_management/data_migration/importing_data.md

 The field identifiers must match the identifiers used in the `ibexa_taxonomy` configuration file.

-If the Content Type associated with the tags is changed, the configuration should be adjusted when creating migrations.
+If the content type associated with the tags is changed, the configuration should be adjusted when creating migrations.

 !!! note
     If there are multiple taxonomies, the `taxonomy` field is then necessary here (line 21).

-You can use the following example to assign tags to a Content (Content Type Article has an additional Field):
+You can use the following example to assign tags to a Content (content type Article has an additional Field):

 ``` yaml
 [[= include_file('code_samples/data_migration/examples/assign_tag.yaml') =]]
 ```

-When updating a Content Type, use:
+When updating a content type, use:

 ``` yaml
 [[= include_file('code_samples/data_migration/examples/update_tag.yaml') =]]